dnguy24/Chatbot/data/nlu.md

 - douglass still
 - Douglass still
 ## intent:ask_directions
+- I want to see the map
+- Show me the campus map
 - How do I get to [Gilbert](directions:gilbert) from [Gilbert](directions:gilbert)
 - What is the direction from [Gilbert](directions:gilbert) to [Gilbert](directions:gilbert)?
 - How do I get to [Tiernan](directions:tiernan) from [Tiernan](directions:tiernan)